ajdawson/eofs/doc/devguide/testing.rst

 The tests can be run against an installed version of `eofs` or against the current source tree.
 Testing against the source tree is handy during development when quick iteration is required, but for most other cases testing against the installed version is more suitable.

-Running the test suite requires pytest_ and pycodestyle_ to be installed.
+Running the test suite requires pytest_ to be installed.
 The test suite will function as long as the minimum dependencies for the package are installed, but some tests will be skipped if they require optional dependencies that are not present.
 To run the full test suite you need to have the optional dependencies iris_ and xarray_ installed.